How do people feel when they have experienced bereavement?

 It is important not to feel guilty if you are beginning to build a life for yourself following a death.
 It is quite normal to begin to recover and start to rebuild your life, and is not in any way disloyal to the memory of the person who has died.

-Your doctor may offer tranquilizers, to help through the early phase following the death.
-They can make you feel calmer and may help in the short term but are not helpful for longer term use.
-Some people find that the numbing effect of tranquillisers does not allow them to experience grief during this time and depression following bereavement becomes severe or prolonged.
+Your doctor may offer anti-depressants, to help through the early phase following the death.
+They can make you feel calmer and may help in the short term but are not necessarily helpful for longer term use.
+Tablets cannot treat the cause of someone’s grief which is the loss itself.